unstoppabledomains/dev-docs/getting-started/glossary.md

 **Smart Contract**: A self-executing code deployed on a blockchain allows transactions to be made without an intermediary figure and trust between the parties involved.

-**Solidity**: The native programming language of Ethereum, mainly used to write smart contracts.
+**Solidity**: The native programming language of Ethereum, is mainly used to write smart contracts.

 ### T